pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 global desktop space, and the lower left of the main X-Plane window is not guaranteed to be (0, 0).
 X increases as you move left, and Y increases as you move up.

+For more information and examples on window positioning, and determining monitor bounds, see :doc:`/development/window_position`.

+Note: There is no API or callback for window close: When the user closes your window, you'll simply not get any more draw callbacks.

 .. _XPLMWindowID:

 XPLMWindowID